cpaxton/costar_stack/docs/install.md

 # How to Install CoSTAR

-Instructions by Baichuan Jiang

-Note: CoSTAR installation has only been tested on ROS Indigo on Ubuntu 14.04 machine.
+Note: CoSTAR installation has only been tested on ROS Indigo (Ubuntu 14.04 LTS).
 For instructions on Indigo installation, please see [here](http://wiki.ros.org/indigo/Installation/Ubuntu).
 There is a prototype install script available [here](install_indigo.sh) that you can try out as well.

 ## Prerequisites